-The audio guide walks you through a pre-determined route in the main building on the island.
+The day tours include a self-guided audio tour which walks you through a pre-determined route in the main building on the island.
 It includes some history for several locations within the main cell block along with descriptions about life on the island from ex-inmates and guards.

 Once you complete the audio portion, you are free to roam the open areas on your own.
-You can visit the gift shop, where you can purchase T-shirts, books and other Alcatraz items, or join one of the scheduled, guided walks or discussions.
+You can visit the gift shop, where you can purchase T-shirts, books and other items about the island.
+You can also join one of the scheduled, guided walks or discussions.

-You will find a list of the special programs on this board as you enter the building (shown in the picture above) before you start your visit.
-This helps you decide what you'd like to see first to plan the rest of your tour.
+You will find a list of the special programs on this board as you enter the building before you start your visit (shown in the picture above).
+It allows you to plan out your time while you are on the island.

-Unfortunately, you can't get a schedule of these when you book, since all are offered by volunteers.
-However, this is another great benefit of the Alcatraz prison tours and a great way to learn more about this site's history.
+Unfortunately, you can't get a schedule of these when you book your ticket, since all of them are offered by volunteers.
+However, if you are able to experience one, this is another great benefit of the Alcatraz Prison tours and a great way to learn more about this site's history.

 The day tour is great since you can spend as much time as you want.
 You can also take any ferry back to San Francisco, so there is no rush during your tour.

 For most people, the day trip lasts about 2.5 to 3 hours.

 The Night Tour is my favorite since the groups are smaller and there are fewer people on the island.
 It also includes a few more stories told by the park rangers.
 You can either stop and listen to them or head to the main prison building to start your self-guided audio tour (same on as in the day tour).